alejandrovpm/tips-KUL/RT_kernel_Ubuntu.md

 ## Select and download the kernel
 The first thing to do is find out what kernel you want to download.
 Second, you have to download the patches for that specific kernel.
 Third build and install the kernel and end with adapting and updating the grub-loader so that you get the choice to boot the realtime or non-realtime kernel.

 To find out what kernel you want, you can visit: https://www.kernel.org/.
-At the time of writing, the latest stable kernel was 4.19.
-However, there was not yet a RT patch for this kernel, so I went with 4.18.16 (the latest stable kernel apart from 4.19).
+At the time of writing, the latest stable kernel was 5.6.
+However, there was not yet a RT patch for this kernel, so I went with 5.0.21.

 Once you figured out what kernel you need or want, visit: https://mirrors.edge.kernel.org/pub/linux/kernel/.
 Under “v5.x/” you will find the right kernel version (the name starts with “Linux”).
 I downloaded the xz file.
 Next, go one directory back up, go to “projects” then “rt”.
 There you can find the RT patch corresponding to your kernel `patch-5.0.21-rt16.patch.xz`.